 To help you understand the link between cerebral palsy and mental health disorders, this article will discuss why they often co-occur, which mental health disorders are most prevalent amongst individuals with CP, and how to spot the signs of a mental health disorder.

 What Causes Mental Health Problems in People with Cerebral Palsy?

 It’s suggested that the prevalence of mental health disorders in individuals with cerebral palsy is not necessarily related to the severity of one’s disability, but rather levels of stress, pain, fatigue, and perception of belonging.

 - Bullying or teasing

 - Inability to learn as quickly as their peers

-What all these situations have in common is that they make the individual feel like an outcast because of their cerebral palsy.
+What all these situations have in common is that they make the individual feel different because of their cerebral palsy.